centic9/config/README.md

     git clone https://github.com/nojhan/liquidprompt.git
     echo "# Only load Liquid Prompt in interactive shells, not from a script or from scp" >> ~/.bashrc echo "[[ $- = *i* ]] && source ~/liquidprompt/liquidprompt" >> ~/.bashrc

+### vimrc

+Currently configuration for `vim` is set via `/etc/vim/vimrc.local`, but maybe it should move to this repository in the future.